 When you want a snack or a side dish that is a perfect treat for game day, friendly get together, or just a Sunday afternoon, you have a winner with these keto tater tots.
 These cauliflower tots are crunchy on the outside, tender on the inside, and there is a spicy chipotle dipping sauce to dip to your heart’s content.If you are in a hurry, feel free to Jump to the Recipe

-These cheesy, little puffs of perfection are great for popping in your mouth during the big game, complimenting your favorite burger, or however you want to eat them.
-The secondary cheese can be varied to change the flavor a bit and you can add onion or finely chopped jalapeno peppers to really take up the flavors.
+These cheesy, little puffs of perfection are great for popping in your mouth during the big game, as a side to your favorite burger, or however you want to eat them.
+The secondary cheese can be varied to change the flavor a bit.
+Additionally, you can add onion powder, garlic powder, or finely chopped jalapeno peppers to really take up the flavors.
 My husband asked if I could add some bell pepper to the mix next time.
 Hmmm, love it!

 Really, the possibilities are endless.